Chichiri Museum: History

 The Society of Malawi started to campaign for a museum in the early 1950s.
 The Museums of Malawi, initially known as the Nyasaland Museum, was established through legislation in May 1957 via Museum Ordinance No. 201.
 The initial museum was housed at Mandala house in Blantyre.

 The current museum building was constructed in 1965 at Chichiri Hill in Blantyre, using funds from the Beit Trust and the Government of Malawi.
 The cost of construction was 21,000 Malawian pounds.
 The museum was formally opened by Kamuzu Banda on 29 June 1966.
-Under the presidency of Kamuzu Band collecting was in some cases limited to avoid any risk of upsetting the government with the result that little collecting was done from groups associated with rebels.
+Under the presidency of Kamuzu Banda collecting was in some cases limited to avoid any risk of upsetting the government with the result that little collecting was done from groups associated with rebels.
 Attempts to compensate for this have been made in post Banda collecting practices.

 In 2009 the Electricity Supply Corporation of Malawi supplied a hydroelectic exhibit that sits in the outdoor section of the museum.